UniHD-CEG/CLAIRE-ROP/README.md

-If you encounter any problems, have inquiries, or wish to provide feedback, please feel free to reach out to us via email (vahdaneh_kiani@ziti.uni-heidelberg.de).
+If you encounter any problems, have inquiries, or wish to provide feedback, please feel free to reach out to us via email (vahdaneh.kiani@ziti.uni-heidelberg.de).